Updated July 18th 2023

 The best wine pairings for Easter food depend on what you are eating.
 Different countries and cultures eat different foods for Easter, but it is common to eat lamb, ham, fatty fish, eggs and chocolate during this holiday.
 In this wine guide we will help you find the best wine for your Easter dinner!

-Whether you are eating lamb, ham, salmon or just chocolate for Easter, a good wine is never a bad idea.
-The best wine for Easter food depends on what you are going to eat.
+Whether you are eating lamb, ham, salmon or just chocolate for Easter, a delicious wine is always a good idea.
 We will help you find great wine pairings for popular Easter dishes.
 Keep reading to find out which are the best white and red wine pairings for lamb and other popular Easter foods.

 Different types of fish are eaten during easter, especially salmon and pickled herring.
 An aromatic white wine with high acidity is a great wine pairing to fish dishes.
 The acidity in the wine will balance the fat in the fish.
 A mineral white wine is also good to match the saltiness in the food.